 Calculating averages during rapid hiring phases creates dangerous blind spots.
 If you've doubled your team in the past quarter, your trailing six-month average burn rate significantly understates your current monthly cash consumption.
 The most critical mistake is failing to update monthly as expenses, revenues, and cash balances shift, turning your runway calculation into stale data that misleads rather than informs.

-How QuickBooks Integration Works with FP&A Platforms
+How QuickBooks Integration Works with a Live Model

 Direct Data Synchronization vs. Manual Exports